Disease/Disorder

 Compared to adults, spinal cord tumors in pediatrics have lower incidences and have different histologic features, sites of origin, and responses to treatment.
 Although CNS tumors are the most common solid tumor in the United States, spinal cord tumors account for 1-2% of all childhood CNS tumors.1 Due to their rarity, comprehensive epidemiologic studies have been challenging in children.

-Primary spinal cord tumors can be classified by anatomical sublocation5,6:
+Primary spinal cord tumors can be broadly classified by anatomical sub-location4

-Metastatic tumors are very rare in children and may occur as drop metastases from brain tumors, unlike in adults, where most common spinal cord tumors are metastatic.
-In terms of location, extradural tumors account for approximately 30% of all pediatric spinal tumors.6
+Glial tumors, which include astrocytomas and ependymomas, are by far the most common pediatric spinal cord tumors and most of these tumors are malignant.5 Metastatic tumors are very rare in children and may occur as drop metastases from brain tumors, unlike in adults, where most common spinal cord tumors are metastatic.4

 Patho-anatomy/physiology